Soft matter: Colloids

 Colloids are non-soluble particles suspended in a medium, such as proteins in an aqueous solution.
 Research into colloids is primarily focused on understanding the organization of matter, with the large structures of colloids, relative to individual molecules, large enough that they can be readily observed.

-Liquid Crystals
+Liquid crystals

 Liquid crystals can consist of proteins, small molecules, or polymers, that can be manipulated to form cohesive order in a specific direction.
-They exhibit liquid like behavior in that they can flow, yet they can obtain close-to crystal alignment.
+They exhibit liquid-like behavior in that they can flow, yet they can obtain close-to-crystal alignment.
 One feature of liquid crystals is their ability to spontaneously break symmetry.
 Liquid crystals have found significant applications in optical devices such as liquid-crystal displays (LCD).

-Biological Membranes
+Biological membranes

 Biological membranes consist of individual phospholipid molecules that have self-assembled into a bilayer structure due to non-covalent interactions.
-The localized, low energy associated with the forming of the membrane allow for the elastic deformation of the large-scale structure.
+The localized, low energy associated with the forming of the membrane allows for the elastic deformation of the large-scale structure.